TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 % extraction window and open ephys is recording format

 % Input:
 % 1.
+Data: Data structure from main dataset
+% 2.
 Path: path as char to folder containing the recording
-% 2: WhatToDo: as string detetmines mode, see above, Otions: "Get
+% 3: WhatToDo: as string detetmines mode, see above, Otions: "Get
 % Information" OR "All" (also extract events)
-% 3.
+% 4.
 NodeNr: Indicie of recording node the user selects; indicie = position in
 % folder --> with three nodes, content of folder has 3 string elements.
 % Indicie is the indice of these 3 elements that was seleceted
-% 4.
+% 5.
 NoddeID: Not used yet, maybe necessary in future (saves node nr as double, i.e. 101)
-% 5.
+% 6.
 InputChannelSelection: 1 x n double with indicie of which events that
 % were identified should be analyzed. if 3 event lines saved (3 events),
 % this would be [1,2,3] to extract indicies of all 3 of them
-% 6.
+% 7.
 StateSelection: char with a number (either '1' or '0', events can have state of 0 or 1).
 % User can specify this in the event extraction window
+% 8.
+FirstTimeStampinSample: double in samples, TimeStamp of start of recording respective to
+% the aquisition start.
+Found in Data.Info
+% 9.
+AllRecordingIndicies: vector of recording indicies selected at data
+% extraction.
+Basically holds which recordings the user wanted to
+% concatonate

 % Output:
 % 1.
 Events: 1 x nevents cell array with each cell containing a